3lLobo/ipfs2cortx/README.md

 This project offers two options for the IPFS client.
 The deployed version of this app uses a browser side IPFS client since not every user is expected to run a IPFS node.
 This option is slower and less stable.
-For localhost users a running IPFS daemon on port `:5001` is required.
+For localhost users, a running IPFS daemon on port `:5001` is a requirement.

 [IPFS client](https://github.com/ipfs/js-ipfs/tree/master/packages/ipfs-http-client)